 This play was created during the Geffen Playhouse inaugural The Writers’ Room program, in which six Los Angeles playwrights develop new works with the support and guidance of the Geffen Playhouse artistic team.
 Recipient of the Edgerton Foundation New Play Award.
 Major support for this world premiere production provided by the Edgerton Foundation New Play Production Fund.

 In contemporary Manhattan, Eric and Toby are 30-somethings who seem to be very much in love and thriving.
 But on the cusp of their engagement, they meet an older man haunted by the past, and a younger man hungry for a future.
 Chance meetings lead to surprising choices as the lives of three generations interlink and collide—with explosive results.

-The Inheritance reunites Geffen Playhouse alums Matthew Lopez & Mike Donahue (The Legend of Georgia McBride, 2017) for an extended run of the celebrated Stephen Daldry production after its Olivier Award-sweeping London and Tony-nominated Broadway runs.
+The Inheritance reunites Geffen Playhouse alums Matthew Lopez & Mike Donahue (The Legend of Georgia McBride, 2017) for an extended run of the celebrated Stephen Daldry production after its Olivier Award-sweeping London and Tony-award winning Broadway runs.

 Welcome to Geffen Playhouse!
 A lot has changed in the past year.
 Here is the information you need to know about our health and safety plans, along with what has changed from our previously announced season to our new season.

 Geffen Playhouse is a 501(c)(3) non-profit theater.
 Support our 25th Anniversary Season today with a gift of any amount.